 From the top of the reservoir, the moist air is drawn through a flexible tube which connects to a T-fitting installed in an existing vacuum hose.
 From that point, the moist air passes onward into the engine intake manifold.

-The water metering in the simple system, noted above, is controlled by a needle valve.
+The water metering in the very simple system, noted in the section above, is controlled by a needle valve.
 This valve is usually located at the vacuum hose.
 The valve in these "economy" units is usually manually adjusted to properly regulate the amount of water vapor admitted into the intake manifold.

 With the most basic water vapor injection system, the needle valve is set to allow for proper engine operation at idle speed.
 Under conditions which result in lowered intake manifold vacuum (such as at higher RPM’s and whenever the engine is under load), this manual system will not admit the proper amount of water vapor which will allow for greatly improving engine performance.
 Nevertheless, some benefits will still be noted with this basic system.